0xGhazy/quick-chat/README.md

 ```

 ### Internal flags
-The clients send the user message that apply the following structure
+The clients send the user message that applies the following structure

 ```
 FLAG DELIMITER PAYLOAD
 ```